The Banking Regulation Review: Belgium

 Each financial institution must prepare and update a corporate governance memorandum containing information about its internal organisation.

 In addition, credit institutions must establish four specialised committees within the board: audit, risk, remuneration and nomination.
 They are also required to establish a management committee.
-All members of the management committee must also be members of the institution's board of directors, which is responsible in this case for supervising the management committee's activities, determining a bank's general policy and strategy, and performing all other duties reserved to it by law.
+All members of the management committee must also be members of the institution's board of directors, which is responsible for supervising the management committee's activities, determining the bank's general policy and strategy, and performing all other duties reserved to it by law.
 In particular, the board plays a key role regarding the implementation and control of the bank's risk appetite, assessment of its internal control mechanisms and verification of compliance by the institution with various regulations.

 All members of the management committee and of the board of directors must be natural persons.
 They are required to devote sufficient time to the exercise of their functions within the credit institution, and the external offices or functions they may hold or perform are subject to limitations.
 In addition, directors, members of the management committee and heads of independent control functions must be fit and proper to carry out their duties at all times.
 An NBB circular of 18 September 2018 on the suitability of directors, members of the management committee, heads of independent control functions and senior managers of financial institutions provides additional insight into how the NBB interprets and assesses this requirement.